What are Closing Entries in Accounting?

 Steps for Posting Closing Entries Journal

 - Closing Revenue & Expense: It involves transferring the balances of the whole accounting period from the revenue account and expense account to the income summary account.

 - Closing Income Summary: Moving the net income or net lossNet Income Or Net LossNet loss or net operating loss refers to the excess of the expenses incurred over the income generated in a given accounting period.
-It is evaluated as the difference between revenues and expenses and recorded as a liability in the balance sheet. from income summary account to the retained earnings account of the balance sheet
+It is evaluated as the difference between revenues and expenses and recorded as a liability in the balance sheet. from the income summary account to the retained earnings account of the balance sheet.

 Example of Closing Journal Entries

 ABC Ltd. earned ₹ 1,00,00,000 from sales revenue over the year 2018 so the revenue accountThe Year 2018 So The Revenue AccountRevenue accounts are those that report the business's income and thus have credit balances.
 Revenue from sales, revenue from rental income, revenue from interest income, are it's common examples. has been credited throughout the year.
 At the end of the year, it needs to be zeroed out by debiting it and crediting the Income summary account.

 Let’s also assume that ABC Ltd incurred expenses of ₹ 45,00,000 in the raw material purchase, machinery purchase, salary paid to its employees, etc., over the accounting year 2018.

 All these examples of closing entries in journals have been debited in the expense account.
-Now at the end of the accounting year 2018, the expense account needs to be credited to clear its balances, and the Income summary account should be debited.
+At the end of the accounting year 2018, the expense account needs to be credited to clear its balances, and the Income summary account should be debited.

 So for posting the closing entries in the general ledger, the balances from revenue and expense account will be moved to the income summary account.
 Income summary account is also a temporary account that is just used at the end of the accounting period to pass the closing entries journal.
 It is not reported anywhere.

 The net balance of the income summary account would be the net profit or net loss incurred during the period.